emaanriaz/NDVI-Sensor/README.md

 # Environmental-Sensor-Project
-Goal: Programming an environmental sensor to calculate NDVI which will help to identify whether or not plant contains live green vegetation
+Goal: Develop environmental sensor using NDVI to help identify whether or not plant contains live green vegetation.